damonmac/learn-xgboost/README.md

      Train again by running the py/train.py script instead of py/train-simple.py

 The train.py script will present a number of graphs: Error rates for each iteration, Logloss for each training iteration, Precision/Recall curve for your model, feature importance for your model, and a the decision tree from your model.
-(Note: You can close each graph as it pops up, and the next graph will appear.)
+(Note: You can close each graph as it pops up, and the next graph will appear.
+If you are using Windows and WSL the graphs will be created in your artifacts directory.)
 Please review each graph and spend some time on the feature importance, and tree plot graphs.

 *Question 9:* What are the three most important features of your model?